-How to Create a Sugar-Kettle Fire Feature
+How to Build a Cabana

 The outside edge of the base is made up of 2" x 6" boards.
 Screw the six outside boards together using 3-1/2" screws to form the hexagonal shape (Image 1).
 Attach the six inside joists to each corner.
 Raise the joists at the center of the base, slide in the core block (Image 2), and pound it into place.
 Drill pilot holes and secure the joists to the core block.
 Screw shorter joists into place (Image 3).